 If you want to visit farms and do a coffee tasting, it pays to join a tour to Concordia from Medellin.
 The town is about two hours by car, making it possible to visit as a day trip.
 We travelled with LandVenture Travel who offer a full-day trip to Concordia, returning to Medellin in the evening (or you can do like we did and spend the night in Jardin, with a tour of the town the next morning).

 A full day was plenty enough to explore Concordia, although I would have been happy to overnight there and wake up in the pretty town.

 Get there: 2.5-3 hours by road from Medellin; 2-2.5 hours by road from Jardin.

 Stay: Rock Forest Glamping Finca – Stunning A-frame cottages set in the mountains of Concordia, close to coffee farms and with horseback riding available.

 Best places to visit in Colombia: Beaches & islands

 Taganga is a small fishing village in Colombia’s north east.
 It can be reached by minibus from Cartagena, which shouldn’t take any longer than two hours.
-I believe this place is worth a visit because of the scuba diving and the sunsets.
+It’s worth a visit for two reasons: The scuba diving and the sunsets.

 This little village is becoming increasingly popular among tourists because it neighbours the much bigger and more developed Santa Marta.
 Taganga allows visitors the opportunity to mingle with holidaying locals, enjoy delicious fresh fish, and watch one of the most amazing sunsets in South America.